Janani23092/ASG-Airlines-Data-Engineering/README.md

 pytest -q
 ```

-## Power BI
-Create `powerbi/ASG_Airlines.pbix` in Power BI Desktop using the curated outputs.
-Add screenshots for all four pages to `powerbi/screenshots/`.

 ## Production evolution
 The current implementation is deliberately reproducible with Python/pandas and SQL.
 At production scale, the same contracts can be moved to Azure Data Factory for orchestration, ADLS Gen2 for storage, Databricks/Spark for distributed transformation, and a warehouse/lakehouse for serving.